 - Changes lives forever

-- Is tax deductable, diligently spent, and greatly appreciated
+- Is tax deductible, diligently spent, and greatly appreciated

 People with mobility impairment must overcome challenges for even the simplest life tasks – picking up dropped keys or a pen, opening a door, turning on a light, getting the remote control, providing balance to assist with transferring to and from a wheelchair, and locating and acquiring the phone in case of emergency.

-At any given point we have upwards of 50+ people on a waiting list who struggle for on average more than a year as we seek funding to provide a service dog to suit their specialized needs.
-Please consider making a donation today.
+At any given point we have upwards of 100+ people on a waiting list who struggle for on average more than a year as we seek funding to provide a service dog to suit their specialized needs.

 Freedom Service Dogs, Inc. (FSD) does not discriminate on the basis of race, color, creed, national origin, sex, age, religion, marital status, sexual orientation, gender identity or expression, veteran status, HIV/AIDS status, physical or mental disability for the purpose of service, employment, membership, volunteering, or leadership.